YOTOV-LIMITED/support/site/security.md

   The key used to encrypt Tokens is broken into three chunks stored in different locations in the Stack to reduce a single point of failure.
 In order to compromise Tokens an attacker must breach multiple levels of the Codecov Stack (database, source code, server environment, and more)
-- Only Codecov staff has access to User Tokens
+- Only Codecov staff have access to User Tokens
 - Tokens are aggressively removed from any logs and tracebacks and are never sent to 3rd Party solutions

 ## Does Codecov store source code?